GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_summary_grid.md

 The Landsat tile size is defined as $96km^2$.
 This results in a raster size of $3200 \times 3200$ pixels of $30m^2$.

-For Sentinel based products, the tile size is $32km^2$ this results in a raster size of $3200 \times 3200$ pixels of $10m^2$.
+For Sentinel based products, the tile size is $32km^2$ which results in a raster size of $3200 \times 3200$ pixels of $10m^2$.
 We build Sentinel products using smaller grid tiles to enable more efficient batch processing given the large data volumes involved.